Emirhanyld/js-chessboard/README.md

 ### .setPosition(position)

 Sets the position of the board with the given position.
 The position parameter can be a position object or a fen string.
 Returns the fen of the new position if the position is valid, otherwise undefined.
+Clears move history and move counts.

 ``` javascript
 board.setOrientation("empty"); // "8/8/8/8/8/8/8/8"